a-vishniavetski/google-location-history/README.md

 Using this information it is possible to plot my locations on a map, depicting where and when I've been, using Matplotlib, Geopandas, and Shapely, as well as to analyze the observation frequencies, activity frequencies, and altitude history.

 ## Visualizations
 ### _Color gradients are employed to indicate the recency of each location.
-Yellow points are the newest dates, dark blue points are the oldest dates._
+Yellow points are the newest dates, and dark blue points are the oldest dates._

 ![europe][europe]